Instacart Shopper Taxes · 2026

 2026 quarterly estimated tax due dates:

-How much to pay: The safe harbor method — pay 100% of last year's total tax in four equal installments (110% if your prior-year AGI exceeded $150,000) — guarantees no underpayment penalty regardless of how much you actually earn this year.
+How much to pay: The safe harbor method — paying 100% of last year's total tax in four equal, on-time installments (110% if your prior-year AGI exceeded $150,000) — is designed to shield you from an underpayment penalty even if you earn more this year than last.
+It depends on the installments being made on time and on the prior-year figure being correct.
+Estimates — confirm with your tax professional.

 Simple rule of thumb: set aside 25–30% of your net Instacart earnings (after mileage and other deductions) after each pay period.
 The mileage deduction usually drops your net profit significantly — many part-time shoppers end up owing much less than they feared once they account for all deductible miles.